-This report contains data on blood lead tests from the twenty-sixth year of surveillance of BLLs in adults in Michigan.
-It provides detailed data on individuals, who were ≥ 16 years old, who had BLLs $\geq 3.5 \, \mu \text{g/dL}$, whose permanent address was in Michigan in 2023 or whose employer at the time of the lead exposure was in Michigan.
+This report contains data on blood lead tests from the twenty-seventh year of surveillance of BLLs in adults in Michigan.
+It provides detailed data on individuals, who were \geq 16 years old, who had BLLs \geq 3.5 μg/dL, whose permanent address was in Michigan in 2024 or those who were exposed to lead while working on a jobsite located in Michigan.